CaroloS/HoloCT/README.md

 # HoloCT

 A medical imaging holographic application for viewing CT data in Microsoft's HoloLens device and dynamically loading holographic 'cases' from blob storage.
-Made for Great Ormond Street Hospital and the NHS ‘Digital Research, Informatics and Virtual Environments’ unit (DRIVE).
+Made for Great Ormond Street Hospital and the NHS ‘Digital Research, Informatics and Virtual Environments’ unit (DRIVE): https://www.gosh.nhs.uk/news/great-ormond-street-hospital-partner-microsoft-transform-healthcare-using-artificial-intelligence.
 Holographic cases are in XML format with mesh data stored in GTLF2 format, compressed in base 64.<br>

 Video demonstration here: <br>
 https://youtu.be/nXyaozmQpT8 <br>